hermangroup/docs/introduction/how-to-buy.rst

   https://www.idax.pro

   Based in Mongolia, IDAX is a high volume exchange with a focus on the Chinese and Korean markets.
-Dash transactions support InstantSend, and trading is available for against BTC.
+Historia transactions support InstantSend, and trading is available for against BTC.

 Upbit